diegofonde/Movie_Recommendation/README.md

 # Movie_Recommendation
- This is a personal project where I combine 2 nueral network models, stacked autoencoder and a LSTM model, to predict the next movie genre a user will watch.
-In addition to the model, I also created a plot studying Gender by Age in order to do initital exploratory data analysis.
-The Data used in this project is from MovieLens.
+This project implements a hybrid neural network architecture to predict a user's next preferred movie genre using the MovieLens dataset.
+By combining spatial feature extraction with sequential modeling, the system achieves 92% accuracy in top 10 genre forecasting.

+## Architecture
+The model utilizes a stacked approach to handle both the complexity of user preferences and the chronological nature of viewing habits:
+* Stacked Autoencoder (SAE): Used to compress high-dimensional user-item interactions into a dense latent representation, capturing underlying "taste" profiles.
+* LSTM (Long Short-Term Memory): Processes these latent representations over time to identify patterns in how a user's genre interests evolve.

+## EDA
+Before modeling, initial EDA was done using python in order to understand the distribution of data.

-# Source Files and Folders
+## Source Files and Folders
 * movie_recommendation.py
 * gender_by_age_plot.png
 * ml-100k